top of page

 Verse 3 to 9

-A person devoid of attachment to sensory objects and the outcomes of actions is deemed accomplished in Yog.
-Shri Krishna proceeds to expound that the mind can be harnessed to elevate oneself, but it can also prove detrimental and degrade one's state.
-A person who gains mastery over their mind transforms it into an ally; otherwise, the mind functions as an adversary.
-A Yogi who triumphs over their mind is characterized by the ability to maintain impartiality towards all aspects of life, be it friends or adversaries, favourable circumstances or challenges.
-A Yogi perceives both positive and negative experiences with equanimity.
+A person free from attachment to sensory objects and the results of actions is considered accomplished in Yog.
+Shri Krishna explains that the mind can elevate or degrade one's state.
+If one masters the mind, it becomes an ally; if not, it acts as an adversary.
+A Yogi who controls their mind treats friends and foes, favourable and unfavourable situations with impartiality, seeing both positive and negative experiences with equanimity.

 Verse 10 to 18